CYCLING PERFORMANCE TIPS

 The duration of improvement in exercise performance is between 5 and 30 minutes.
 Specific studies:

-It is not the nitrate molecule itself that provides this performance benefit, but a metabolic end product, nitric oxide.
-Nitrate is an inorganic anion which is particularly abundant in green leafy vegetables such as spinach, beetroot, rocket, or lettuce.
-It is converted into nitrite [NO2-] by bacteria in the mouth.
-The nitrite is absorbed into the systemic circulation and subsequently reduced to the active agent nitric oxide (NO).
-Nitric oxide is known to be an important "signaling molecule" at the cell level is assumed to be the active agent improving the nerve/muscle interaction.
-And it appears that this benefit is directly related to the ability of the diet or supplement to elevate the plasma [NO2-].
+It is not the nitrate molecule itself that provides this performance benefit, but a metabolic end product, nitric oxide (NO).
+Nitric oxide is known to be an important "signaling molecule" at the cell level and is assumed to be the active agent improving the nerve/muscle interaction.

 Bottom line - for all except the very top elite cyclists, both short term (single pre event dosing) as well as longer term (7 day) supplementation look provide equal performance enhancement.

-How much nitrate is necessary to provide a performance benefit?
-For single dose, acute supplementation, most studies used 6 to 8 mmol of nitrate taken 2 hours before the activity.
-One paper looked at larger doses and found no benefit above 8.4 mmole nitrate.
+How much nitrate is necessary to see a performance benefit?
+For single dose supplements, most studies used 6 to 8 mmol of nitrate ingested 2 hours before the activity.
+One paper looked at larger doses, and found no benefit with supplements above 8.4 mmole nitrate.
 For chronic, multi day supplementation, the same dosages were used, only for longer periods of time.

-How does 8.4 mmole of nitrate convert into beets (assuming 250 mg nitrate per 100 gram of vegetable as mentioned above).?
+How many beets does one need to get 8.4 mmole dietary nitrate (assuming 250 mg nitrate per 100 gram of vegetable as mentioned above)?

 Finally there are various supplements on the market that might be considered.
 But if you are going to use a supplement, check on the nitrate content.
 It is not always indicated on the label.
 I had to send 2 emails to Beetelite to find that it had only 250 mg of nitrate per dose.